 Between 2003 and 2013, the number of African-American patients increased by 12%, with a 126% increase in African-American male patients.

-Planned Parenthood provides many different health services including birth control information and services, pregnancy tests, STI tests, Pap tests, and breast exams.
-Birth control services and information alone comes to 2.1 million patients, including more than 280,000 African-American women.
+Planned Parenthood provides many different health services, including: birth control information and services, pregnancy tests, STI tests, Pap tests, and breast exams.

 Planned Parenthood is the largest provider of sex education in the country.
-We provide accurate, non-judgmental sex education and information both in person and online.
+It provides accurate, non-judgmental sex education and information both in person and online.

-Planned Parenthood affiliates deliver in-person sex education to over 1.5 million people each year.
-We are also creating innovative new ways to reach people where and when they need information and resources the most.
+Planned Parenthood affiliates reach 1.5 million young people and families through its sex education and outreach programs.
+Planned Parenthood's sex educators also are creating innovative new ways to reach people where and when they need information and resources the most.